 A contested divorce is when the respondent party disputes any issue in the Divorce Separation Agreement.
 An uncontested divorce, also known as a consent divorce, is when the parties agree on all major issues.
 Another category of an uncontested divorce is by default, when the respondent party fails to appear or cannot be located to contest any issue in the Divorce Separation Agreement.

 By entering into a Divorce Separation Agreement, you make your divorce an uncontested divorce.
 In an uncontested divorce, the Court nearly always approves the Divorce Separation Agreement, providing it is fair and reasonable to both parties and if there are children, then in the best interest of the children.

 How long does a Marital Separation Agreement last?

 A Legal Separation Agreement may govern you through many years, so careful consideration is warranted.
 Unless specifically stated otherwise, it is possible to modify or amend a Legal Separation Agreement, providing both parties consent.
-The Court can also modify the provisions of a Legal Separation Agreement and are most likely to do so for issues related to children’s best interests
+The Courts can also modify the provisions of a Legal Separation Agreement and are most likely to do so for issues related to children’s best interests.

 How do you make sure a Marital Separation Agreement is fair?

 A Separation Agreement should be drafted in good faith and it’s important to consider guidelines and formulas used by the Courts.
 Equitable division does not necessarily mean equal division for assets and liabilities.
 Several factors are considered to determine what is equitable, including length of marriage, financial contributions/earning power of the parties, health and age of spouses, custody of children, etc.